-If your main goal is pure muscle growth, one of the methods I highly recommend are mechanical drop sets.
+If your main goal is pure muscle growth, one of the methods I highly recommend is mechanical drop sets.
 At the moment, I’m working with IFBB pro Robin Strand and mechanical drop sets are a huge part of his programming.

 In the past, I’ve also used mechanical drop sets extensively with IFBB pro Patrick Bernard.

-To me this method is to hypertrophy what clusters are for strength: the best method for rapid results.
+To me, this method is to hypertrophy what clusters are for strength: the best method for rapid results.

-40-70 seconds to grow
+40-70 seconds To Grow

-- Muscle fiber fatigue.
-To quote Professor Zatsiorsky: “A muscle fiber that was recruited but not fatigued was not trained”.
+- Muscle fibre fatigue.
+To quote Professor Zatsiorsky: “A muscle fibre that was recruited but not fatigued was not trained”.
 This approach is supported by the work of Cameron and Mitchell (2012) that showed that if you train to muscle failure (until you can’t lift a weight anymore) the muscle gains re the same over an 8-week period whether you used 30% or 80% of your maximum.

 - Muscle damage: Muscle damage has long been known to be a trigger for muscle growth.
 In fact, for decades it was even seen as the only way to stimulate growth.
-Damaging the muscle cells triggers the repair process, which is driven by the immune system and relies heavily on stem cells (they donate their material to repair the damaged muscle fibers and build them thicker).
+Damaging the muscle cells triggers the repair process, which is driven by the immune system and relies heavily on stem cells (they donate their material to repair the damaged muscle fibres and build them thicker).

 - MTOR activation: MTOR triggers protein synthesis and initiates the muscle-building process.
 While every type of resistance training stimulates mTOR activation, two types have a greater impact: loading the eccentric portion of the movement and having a muscle under significant tension while it is stretched.

 - Local growth factors and lactate release: Accumulating lactate (lactic acid), the burn, has long been associated with muscle growth by bodybuilders.
-And science has recently showed that they were right!
+And science has recently shown that they were right!
 Lactate itself can trigger muscle growth (Oishi et al. 2015, Nalbandian and Takeda 2016).
 Lactate increases stem cell activity, increases follistatin and decreases myostatin which leads to muscle growth.
 A correlation between lactate and MGF (IGF-1) release in muscle has also been found.
 These local growth factors will directly stimulate protein synthesis in the muscle.